-CESR has been at the forefront of efforts to incorporate interdisciplinary approaches into human rights research for over twenty-five years.
+CESR has been at the forefront of efforts to incorporate interdisciplinary approaches into human rights research for over 25 years.
 In our own projects, we've applied cutting edge methods to uncover deep-rooted, structural rights violations across a range of topics.
 These include the consequences of oil exploitation in Ecuador; the role unjust fiscal policies play in fueling malnutrition, maternal death, and low school completion in Guatemala; and how economic policy in Egypt stymied hopes for human rights progress after the Arab Spring.

 The development of OPERA was a significant milestone in this work.
-It was first launched in 2012, after several years of design and testing in a number of country-specific research projects, including Guatemala.
-OPERA is an analytical framework that groups together relevant human rights standards and principles into four dimensions: Outcomes, Policy Efforts, Resources and Assessment.
-As well as identifying what questions need to be answered to measure each dimension systematically, it also suggests various methodological tools for how to answer them.
+First launched in 2012 after several years of design and testing in a number of country-specific research projects including Guatemala, OPERA is an analytical framework that groups together different sets of human rights data, assessed in light of relevant human rights standards and principles, into four dimensions: Outcomes, Policy Efforts, Resources and Assessment.
+OPERA helps design metrics to assess and measure each dimension systematically in ways aligned with human rights principles.
+As well as identifying what questions need to be answered, it also suggests various methodological tools for how to answer them.
 These include using indicators and benchmarks; gathering quantitative and qualitative data, from either primary or secondary sources; and conducing budget analysis.
 Importantly, these methods can be interchanged and adapted to different contexts.